 The Company uses quoted market prices when valuing its marketable securities and, consequently, the fair value is based on Level 1 inputs.
 These marketable securities consist of equity and fixed income securities.
+The Company's terminated pension assets consist of money market funds which are valued using quoted market prices, and consequently, the fair value is based on Level 1 inputs.
+Refer to Note 10 for additional information regarding the Company's terminated pension plan.
 The Company primarily uses readily observable market data in conjunction with internally developed discounted cash flow valuation models when valuing its derivative portfolio and, consequently, the fair value of the Company's derivatives is based on Level 2 inputs.
 The carrying amount of the Company's pension-related annuity contract is recorded at net asset value of the contract and, consequently, its fair value is based on Level 2 inputs and is included in Other assets on the Condensed Consolidated Balance Sheets.
 The carrying value of the Company's Term Loan B approximates fair value based on current market interest rates for debt instruments of similar credit standing and, consequently, their fair values are based on Level 2 inputs.